michael2012z/BitBible/markdown/KJV/files/Gen.md

 4. And the ill favoured and leanfleshed kine did eat up the seven well favoured and fat kine.
 So Pharaoh awoke.

-5. And he slept and dreamed the second time: and, behold, seven ears of corn came up upon one stalk, rank and good.rank: Heb. fat
+5. And he slept and dreamed the second time: and, behold, seven ears of corn came up upon one stalk, rank and good.

 6. And, behold, seven thin ears and blasted with the east wind sprung up after them.